-We are members of the Chidokai section of the Swiss Karate Federation.
+We are a Shibu-dojo (official representative) of the Okinawa Goju Ryu Kenkyukai, and members of the Chidokai section of the Swiss Karate Federation.

 * The limit is not absolutelly strict, but we are not yet ready to accept children.
 Teaching children requires different training methods, and it would be virtually impossible to combine methods for children with methods for adults.
 The result would be dissatisfaction for all.

 - Adults: 70 CHF